 In the late 20th century, sports medicine emerged as a distinct field of health care.
 It is a branch of medicine that deals with physical fitness and the treatment and prevention of injuries related to sports and exercise.
 Sports medicine is recognized as a subspecialty by the American Board of Medical Subspecialties and by Medicare.

 After they have earned their medical degree, sports medicine physicians receive fellowship training in sports medicine.
 Upon successful completion of a national sports medicine certification examination, they are granted a Certificate of Added Qualification in Sports Medicine which they must renew every ten years via re-examination.
-You can download this brochure <link to PDF>from the American Medical Society for Sports Medicine for more information.

 Experienced orthopaedic surgeons add sports medicine qualification